QuantumQ1/quantumq1.github.io/research.md

   ---

-## 1. Hidden properties and relations of scattering amplitudes
+## 1. Hidden Properties and Relations of Scattering Amplitudes

 Even though the study of scattering amplitudes is already well developed, many hidden properties and relations (such as the zeros, splitting, and universial expansion relations) have only been discovered recently.
 There remain mysteries yet to be uncovered, and we continue to seek a deeper understanding of scattering amplitudes.